poseidon-framework/minotaur-recipes/README.md

 The Minotaur Workflow consists of three parts:

-- Creating the Poseidon Package Skeleton
+- Creating the Poseidon Package recipe
 - Processing of the public data with [nf-core/eager](https://nf-co.re/eager)
 - Poseidon Package preparation for upload to the PMA

 Details on each part can be found below.

-## Creating the Poseidon Package Skeleton
+## Creating a Poseidon Package recipe

 This is the community-facing entrypoint to the workflow, and takes place on the [minotaur-recipes GitHub repository](https://github.com/poseidon-framework/minotaur-recipes),